agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 	- impact of the rare chance 400 lives
 	- impact due to advocacy 50 lives (pure guess)
-	- impact due to a jobs paying greater a median acdemic salary of 108k Compounded at 4% with inflation of 2%, 20% donations and 10% hike every 5 years (243 people)
+	- impact due to a jobs paying greater than median acdemic salary of 108k Compounded at 4% with inflation of 2%, 20% donations and 10% hike every 5 years (243 people)
 	- Earning for a period of 30 years